 Last of His Kind: On his long, long trip back toward Earth, Siri reflects that he may be not only the last human, but also the last sentient being in the universe.
 Talk about a Downer Ending.

-Love Potion: Not exactly a Love Potion, but after Siri has half of his brain removed, his mother secretly gives him stimulants to promote mother/child bonding.
+Love Potion: After Siri has half of his brain removed during childhood, his mother secretly gives him stimulants to promote mother/child bonding.

 Never Split the Party: On one expedition into Rorschach, Bates orders the crew to split up and cover more ground, though they each get their own combat drone for a bodyguard.
 Not that it helps all that much when Siri has his first run-in with one of the aliens.

-The Nicknamer: Szpindel dubs Siri "commissar" early on in their training, and refers to Bates and Michelle (one of the Gang of Four) as Mandy and Meesh, respectively.
+The Nicknamer: Szpindel dubs Siri "Commissar" early on in their training, and refers to Amanda Bates and Michelle (one of Susan's personalities) as "Mandy" and "Meesh", respectively.

 Not So Stoic: Siri quickly loses his detached demeanor after he's mauled by Sarasti.